Best Ski Backpacks of 2024/25

 What we didn't like: Price, weight

 The best overall avalanche airbag is the Soelden Pro (men’s) and Sopris Pro (women’s).
 A good avalanche airbag pack should have more than just the airbag – it should have the features you want in any ski pack.
 Osprey checked the boxes for comfort, durability, well-thought-out pockets, and a lifetime warranty.
-And – its airbag system was easy to use and instilled confidence in the Alpride E1 system.
+And – its airbag system was easy to use and instilled confidence in the Alpride E2 system.

-The Alpride E1 system and Jetforce system differ in several ways; importantly, the E1 system is “not sensitive to lower temperatures, [since it’s powered off a supercapacitor instead of a lithium-ion battery,] meaning you get the same performance from -30°C to +40°C.”
+The Alpride E2 system and Jetforce system differ in several ways; importantly, the E1 system is “not sensitive to lower temperatures, [since it’s powered off a supercapacitor instead of a lithium-ion battery,] meaning you get the same performance from -30°C to +40°C.”

 Touring in historically sketchy snowpack in the San Juans with this bag, I felt safe wearing the Osprey Sopris Pro.
 The leg strap, easy trigger pull, and redundant airbags gave me the peace of mind I crave when making terrain choices that determine whether I’m touring or headed home.

 Still, as we discuss below, using an airbag shouldn’t influence your decision-making.
+Read our article on Backcountry Skiing Skills and Avalanche Safety Gear List for more on making safe decisions.

 Like all Osprey bags, the Sopris Pro carried well in spite of its 6.1 lb weight.
 I love the hip belt pocket, pack ruggedness, helmet carry, and easily recharged battery.